 How to Organize a Successful Public Relations Event

-So, how do you transform a simple invitation into a memorable, engaging… and profitable moment?
-Here’s our guide to organizing a successful public relations event — inspired by our field experience and what truly works in Quebec.
+Here's our guide to organizing a successful public relations event — inspired by our events experience and on what really works in the Quebec market.

-2. Invite the right journalists and creators
+2. Invite the Right Journalists and Influencers

-• Specialized journalists in the field
+• Specialized journalists in your industry

 • Authentic and engaged content creators

-• Micro-influencers with a high engagement rate
+• Micro-influencers with high interaction rates

 • Ambassadors or partners who can relay your message